SAAD-X/SAAD-X/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Want to learn as much as i can.
-- ⚡ Fun fact  : I love to listening music.
+- ⚡ Fun fact  : I love to write code with background music.
 - ☯  Bad Things: I love to do nonsense stuffs.
 <br />